SpeiserK/TeamExercise/README.md

 This app will allow you to withdraw and/or deposit from your account.

 # Feature 1: Menu screen - Zach - Client Liason
--User is welcomed to banking app
+-User is welcomed to banking app\
--User is asked whether they are new or returning customer -Customer can respond by either entering 1 or 0 into the console.
+-User is asked whether they are new or returning customer.\
+-Customer can respond by either entering 1 or 0 into the console.

 # Feature 2: Make new account - Karlen - Tech Leader